 - Funding used to initiate a project which will be sustained by other resources in the longer term. - No sustaining provincial investment is required. - The project has been/can be sustained over an identified minimum period of time. - Project themes can be replicated. - The purchase of computer or software has led to organizational efficiencies and other benefits.
-The plan that was developed has been shared at the municipal level and will be incorporated - The plan that was developed has been shared at the multiplanever and will be incorporated into broader planning exercises.
-The plan that was developed and implemented besigneeded the involvement of conies who - The plan that was developed and implemented has increased the involvement of seniors who participate in local events and activities.
+The plan that was developed has been shared at the municipal level and will be incorporated - into broader planning exercises. - The plan that was developed and implemented has increased the involvement of seniors who participate in local events and activities.